FergusLemon/CV/README.md

 ## Experience
 **PwC (Jan 16 - Oct 17) - Tech Consulting**

 Business Analyst and Project Manager on a project for a consortium of 7 banks implementing a blockchain based trade finance solution for their European business customers.
-Helped to take the project from ideation though to development stage, worked fluidly across business, technical and regualtory teams from all banks and the outsourced provider building the platform.
+Helped to take the project from ideation though to development stage, worked fluidly across business, technical and regulatory teams from all banks and the outsourced provider building the platform.

 Project Manager on two proof of concepts for a Global Bank investigating the usefulness of smart contracts and blockchain tech for small business loans.
-Manged a team of between 3 - 7 developers to deliver to successful PoCs within challenging deadlines.
+Managed a team of between 3 - 7 developers to deliver to successful PoCs within challenging deadlines.

 **PwC (Jun 13 - Oct 15) - Alternative Finance Research**